Learn the sequence you should use to develop better Fighting Skills in your Dojo!

 We are not saying that Technical improvement is not important… It is important because Technique will allow you to take the most out of your physical and cognitive skills.

 But if a Fighter knocks out a lot of opponents with a Mawashi Geri that is a little different from the regular standard, you won’t change it.
 Because if you obligate that fighter to change the way he makes that effective Technique you will change even the way he fights.
 And he even may get insecure and slower on his Decision-Making processes… Yes, that’s true.

 LARRY BIRD (NBA) AND KARATE… WHAT?!?

-Larry Bird (NBA player) had a way of launching the ball that was considered wrong at his time by the standard patterns!
-But guess what… His wrong Technique had this results:
+Larry Bird (NBA player) had a way of launching the ball that was considered wrong at his time, by the standard patterns!
+But guess what… His wrong Technique had these results: